Services

 It addresses the issue that many current operational forecast solutions are not properly optimized for their intended applications, and many will most likely fail to let us as societies move towards high shares of renewables on the grid.
 The documents were authored by a group of international experts, which collaborated within one of the activities under IEA Wind Task 36 (Wind Power Forecasting) and Task 51 (Forecasting for the weather-driven Energy System).
 The group of experts included researchers from universities and government laboratories, commercial forecast providers, and users of operational forecasts.
 The set consists of four documents:

-Presentations of the Recommended Practice Guideline
+Presentations and Use-Case Publications of the Recommended Practice Guideline

 The first workshop was held at the International Conference on Energy and Meteorology in June 2019.
 The presentation with results from that workshop is published on the Task 36 website.
 The second of these workshops was held on 17 October 2019 in conjunction with the 18th International Wind Integration Workshop in Dublin, Ireland.
 There was another Open Space Workshop, and the questions and results are presented in this paper.
 We also discussed this at the IEA Task 36 Workshop in Glasgow, 21 January 2020.
 The results of the discussion are in this paper, and if you prefer video, it is here.